MIIAN/interactive_menu/README.md

 -npm install

--double click index.html file to view in browser: assets/'Code Snippets'/index.html
+-double click index.html file to view in browser ( located: assets/'Code Snippets'/index.html

 Use php files for wordpress.

 ## Things to do:

-Register new menus using wp-plugin.
+Register new menu using a wp-plugin.

-    1. Find hook that will register menus when widget_init.See more info interactiveMenu.php line45
+    1. Find hook that will register menu when calling inside a plugin.See more information- location: interactiveMenu.php line45